bronislavplyats/rep_01/README.md

 # rep_01
-Training in studying git, it's not simple as seemed at first sight
+Training in studying git.
+It's not so simple as it seemed at first sight.